-The fall season is the perfect time to get outside for a some pumpkins, hayrides, corn mazes and more.
-Browse this list of places to enjoy these fall festivities, including some that run throughout the Thanksgiving season.
+Houston's gorgeous fall weather makes it the perfect time to get outside for a some pumpkins, hayrides, corn mazes and more.
+Browse this list of places to enjoy these fall festivities.
+Several run throughout the Thanksgiving season.

 01 of 05

-General admission is $12 for children 3 and older.
-Seniors 55 and older are $9.
-Many of the attractions listed above require an additional fee.
+General admission is $30 for children 3 and older.
+Seniors 55 and older are $27.
+Some of the farm's attractions require an additional fee.
 Please see the farm's website for details.

 02 of 05